devmyfriend/front-erp/src/commons/ui/btn-save/btn-save-README.md

 ## Usage

-Include the component in your Vue template like this:
+Include the component in the Vue template like this:

 ```html
 <btn-save :modo="0" elemento="elementName"></btn-save>